CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox` and `ResultPopup`.
 All these, including the `MainWindow`, inherit the abstract `UiPart` class.
 They can be loaded using `UiPartLoader`.

-The `commandBox` component controls the field for user input, and it is associated with a `CommandBoxHistory` object which saves the most recent valid or invalid commands. `CommandBoxHistory` follows a singleton pattern to restrict the instantiation of the class to one object.
+The `commandBox` component controls the field for user input, and it is associated with a `CommandBoxHistory` object which saves the most recent valid and invalid commands. `CommandBoxHistory` follows a singleton pattern to restrict the instantiation of the class to one object.

 Agendum has 3 different task panel classes `UpcomingTasksPanel`, `CompletedTaskPanel` and `FloatingTasksPanel`.
 They all inherit from the the `TaskPanel` class and hold and load `TaskCard` objects.